 Load Output Source - Loads an output source.
 Output sources are either internal (a model run from a scenario) or external (a model run prepared by someone else in another InfoWater Pro project).
 Click Load Output Source to learn more about output sources.

-Edit Name - Allows you to edit your name for an output source.
+Edit Name - Allows you to edit the name of an output source.

 Remove Output Source - Removes a single output source from the Run Manager.
 The removed output source can be re-created through the Load Output Source icon.

-Remove All Output Sources - Removes all output sources (excepting the *active* output source that can never be removed).
-Once all are removed, they can only be re-added by running each project specific simulation or by clicking on the Load Output Source icon.
+Remove All Output Sources - Removes all output sources (except the *active* output source, which can never be removed).
+Once all are removed, they can only be re-added by running each specific simulation or by clicking on the Load Output Source icon.

 Run Manager Tabs

 The Run Manager allows the following hydraulic analyses to be performed:

 Standard- A standard hydraulic simulation that evaluates demands, flows, velocities, pressures, etc. This is most frequently used type of simulation.
 Under the Standard run the following analysis options can be selected (Pressure-dependent demand options are now available in the Demand tab of the Simulation Options).

 - Report Options - The Report Options determine the scope and content of the simulation report.
 Use the Report Toolbar button after a simulation to display the current simulation report.
 Select the report options to use for this simulation from the pull-down menu or use the Browse button to add or edit the report options.